netstim/leaddbs/Lead_manual/Reconstruction of Electrode Trajectory.md

 An **automatic ** reconstruction will be performed if any of the first two options are chosen.
 The option `STN, GPi, or ViM` targets electrodes that have been implanted in patients with movement disorders.
 The option `Cg25`targets those in patients with depression.

-The option `Manual` will require you to pinpoint the entry points of the artifacts within the images. **Section 4.2** describes the details for this step.
+The option `Manual` will require you to pinpoint the entry points of the artifacts within the image slices. **Section 4.2** describes the details for this step.

 ##### 2. Axis